-Food quality: When we last visited E Unoto Retreat we enjoyed the food very much.
-Not because it is Michelin-starred, or because it is particularly fancy – but rather because it has a distinctly Africa twist.
-If you stay here, you have the perfect chance to try some Tanzanian favourites such as ugali (a thick maize porridge), chapatti (a savoury pancake) and kachumbari (a spicy salad).
+Food quality: When we first visited E Unoto Retreat in 2007 we enjoyed the food very much.
+Not because it was particularly fancy – but rather because it had a distinctly Africa twist.
+There was the chance to try Tanzanian favourites such as ugali (a thick maize porridge), chapatti (a savoury pancake) and kachumbari (a spicy salad).
 In 2011 we found the meals to be more basic ‘from the pantry’ concoctions that were adequate but not memorable.

-For breakfast – E Untoto Retreat lay out a large spread of fruits, cereal, fruit juices, tea and coffee along with freshly baked bread, cereal and cakes.
+For breakfast E Unoto Retreat lays out a simple spread of fruits, cereal, fruit juices, tea and coffee along with freshly baked bread.
 You can then order a cooked breakfast as well.
-There are also a number of juices on offer, as well as fresh coffee and tea.

-Lunch can be in the form of a packed lunch that you take with you into Lake Manyara National Park.
-This will usually have some sandwiches, a cake or snack of some sort, a piece of barbequed chicken and a boiled egg.
-It always comes with a carton of fruit juice as well.
-If you chose to have lunch back at the lodge, you can expect a Tanzanian-influenced meal of rice, meat stew, fresh salads and chipati.
+Lunch can be in the form of a packed picnic that you take with you into Lake Manyara National Park.
+Typically this will include sandwiches, a cake or snack of some sort, a piece of barbecued chicken and a boiled egg, and a carton of fruit juice.
+If you choose to have lunch at the lodge, it is likely to be a simple meal of rice, meat stew and salad.

 Dining style: Individual Tables